 If you should have any additional questions regarding the application process, please contact Nancy Holliday, EM Residency Coordinator, at email@example.com.

-Invitations for interviews will be issued by means of an ERAS e-mail (starting in late October and throughout interview process) if applications are complete.
-Interviews occur primarily during December-January (a few November dates) and take place on Tuesdays and some Fridays.
+Invitations for interviews will be issued by means of an ERAS e-mail (starting in late September and throughout interview process) if applications are complete.
+Interviews occur primarily during October-January and generally take place on Tuesdays.
 You will be notified of the available dates when you are invited to interview.
 A typical interview day consists of morning and afternoon sessions and includes an introduction to the program from the residency director, personal interviews with residency director and faculty, lunch and informal time with current residents, and tour of the emergency department and medical center.
 Often, our current residents schedule a social event the night before the interview date at a local restaurant.
 We will notify you of the time and place when your interview is scheduled.